Finding a supervisor

 We allocate at least two supervisors to each student in order to cover sufficient specialism and a variety of skills and expertise within a student’s research project.

-Explore our area groups to find out more about our research specialisms and the academics that keen to supervise in each area.
+Explore our area groups to find out more about our research specialisms and the academics who are keen to supervise in each area.

 - Catharine Abell - the nature of pictorial representation, the definition of art, expression in the representational arts, fiction and genre.